-On Friday 31st March, 900 of the very best in social care attended a glittering awards ceremony at Birmingham’s ICC, for the national finals of the Great British Care Awards, where the national category winners were announced.
+On Friday 8th March, over 1,000 of the very best in social care attended a glittering awards ceremony at Birmingham’s ICC, for the national finals of the Great British Care Awards, where the overall category winners were announced.

-The Great British Care Home Awards, hosted by Care England and sponsored by Well Pharmacy and Weightmans Solicitors, brought together the winners from the nine regional Great British Care Awards held in Autumn 2016.
+The Great British Care Home Awards, hosted by Care England and supported by The Access Group, brought together the winners from the nine regional Great British Care Awards held in Autumn 2018.
 Winners from each region were invited to compete once again to become the national champions.

-This year’s finals which were hosted by Martin Kemp were supported by the Department of Health, The National Care Forum, Alzheimer’s Society, The Voluntary Organisations Disability Group (VODG) and the Social Care Institute for Excellence (SCIE) as well as commercial organisations.
+Sector support includes the Department of Health, The National Care Forum, Alzheimer’s Society and the Social Care Institute for Excellence (SCIE) as well as commercial organisations.

-There were a total of twenty one award categories available for nomination which represent all areas of the care sector, whether it be older people or specialist services and from frontline staff to people who have an impact in other ways such as training and dementia.
+There are a total of twenty one award categories available for nomination, which represent all areas of the care sector, whether it be older people or specialist services and from frontline staff such as care workers and care managers to people who have made an impact in other ways such as training, and specialist care in areas such as dementia and innovation.

 Professor Martin Green OBE, chief executive of Care England said,